hero4barca/JenkinTest/readme.txt

+A python script for querying jobs on a specified Jenkin server The script queries all existing jobs on a Jenkins server and stores the details in a specified database.

+jenkins server url, path-to-databasefile and server login parameters are provided as input into the script

+Assumptions:
 database file location will be given as input into the script jobstatus is captured by : job name, job class and lastbuild status jenkins server account details i.e. username and password will be provided as input into script.